Emran9169/mysql-project/starting_with_data.md

   products p ON a.productSKU = p.SKU
 GROUP BY
   p.SKU
+ORDER BY
+  view_count DESC

 Answer:

+We can see from running the above query which product is visited more and is demanded more than other products so that we can focus on the quality of the product as it is wanted by most peoples.
+Men 100% cotton short sleeve hero tee white is the product that has the most views.

 Question 5:
  Calculate the average revenue per visit by channel grouping: